Let’s Talk History

 Just as Egypt became the nexus for the early spice trade, Memphis was an early transportation hub in America.
 This helped with the availability of the spicing that evolved into the incredible rubs that we love.
 Availability of molasses and resulting sugar components checked off that box.

 And of course pigs were a fairly easy animal to raise, and still existed in the wild as escaped descendants of the original pigs that De Soto brought during his exploration.
 Pork rapidly became popular with the Native Americans and was the cause of some early friction as they raided the explorers to get the pigs they craved.
 It also helps that pork is particularly disposed to taking on flavors from spicing.
 Readily available meat, spicing components and sugars set the stage for barbecue as a cuisine to explode and become codified as a style in the Memphis locales.
+Also see our Memphis style pork shoulder tutorial.

 Bring on the heat